Suor/django-pickling/README.rst

 1. No Django version checks are performed.
 2. If fields list changes you will see TypeErrors instead of AttributeErrors.

 In both cases you should wipe your cache or change keys.
-Note that you will need to deal with this anyway, with django_pickling you'll just get weirder errors.
+Note that you will need to deal with this anyway, with django-pickling you'll just get weirder errors.